-For each face, we can write the remaining faces as its adjacent faces such as the face ABCD is the adjacent face to ABFE, BCGF, CDHG, and ADHE.
+For each face, we can write the remaining faces as their adjacent faces such as the face ABCD is the adjacent face to ABFE, BCGF, CDHG, and ADHE.

 From the given cuboid figure, the 8 vertices are A, B, C, D, E, F, G and H.

 Let us have a look at the visualization of faces, edges and vertices of a cuboid.